 Temperatures in cities like Phoenix or Tucson get extremely warm from May to October but are pleasant between November and April.
 Flagstaff sits around 7,000 feet, and this town and other higher elevation areas are the perfect places to climb during the warmer season.
 While Flagstaff is usually covered in snow during the winter, crags near Phoenix, Tucson, and other lower elevation cities have the perfect climbing weather for the colder portions of the year.

-The Best Arizona Climbing Gyms
+Highest-Rated Arizona Climbing Gyms